quasarframework/quasar/docs/src/pages/vue-components/field.md

 <doc-example title="Maximum value" file="QField/ValidationMaxValue" />

 If you set `lazy-rules`, validation starts after first blur.
-Starting with v1.11+, if `lazy-rules` is set to `ondemand` String, then validation will be triggered only when component's validate() method is manually called or when the wrapper QForm submits itself.
+If `lazy-rules` is set to `ondemand` String, then validation will be triggered only when component's validate() method is manually called or when the wrapper QForm submits itself.

 <doc-example title="Lazy rules" file="QField/ValidationLazy" />